huntbrooks85/WRAP/README.md

 * vsa_mjd_j: The modified julian date for VISTA's J band
 * vsa_mjd_h: The modified julian date for VISTA's H band
 * vsa_mjd_ks: The modified julian date for VISTA's Ks band
+* vsa_catalog: Provides the full name for which catalog the data is from
 * vsa_notes: The notes written in the VISTA by the user

  <p> WFCAM: </p>